 When it comes to taking out a loan, it’s tough to know where to start.
 There are thousands of banks, credit unions, and other lenders across the country to choose from.

-That’s where a service like Credible comes in.
+That’s where Credible comes in.
 Credible compares offers from a variety of lenders so you don’t have to.
-After you enter a few pieces of basic information, you can view preliminary loan offers from multiple lenders.
+After you enter a few pieces of basic information on the Credible site, it will show you preliminary loan offers from multiple lenders.

-If you find one you like, you can take out a loan or refinance your student loans.
-If not, you’re not committed to any of the offers.
+If you find an offer you like from Credible, you can take out a loan or refinance your student loans.
+If not, you aren’t committed to any of the offers.

-To learn how you can simplify the loan shopping process, check out this full Credible review.
+To learn more about how Credible simplifies the loan shopping process, check out this full Credible review.

 Credible review: What is Credible?